enricorampazzo/enricorampazzo/README.md

 My main area of interest is local LLMs, either on device or on premise: I am currently learning RAG, and especially Graph RAG because I have quite a bit of experience with Neo4J and Cypher.

+Also, because I already have some experience with Docker Compose I want to upgrade to Kubernetes, wish me luck 😅

 Also, since I bought a laptop with an NPU I am trying to learn as much as possible about NPUs and how to leverage them: you can see some benchmarks [here](https://medium.com/@Enrico_Rampazzo/what-i-learned-from-running-llama-3-locally-on-an-ultralight-laptop-without-a-gpu-3dd4236eb547)

 ## My tech stack